gianni-rosato/svt-av1-psy/Docs/svt-av1-encoder-design.md

 lead to inefficiencies when the full object FIFO contains no full objects.

-### Resource manager execution flow snapshot
+#### Resource manager execution flow snapshot

 This subsection contains an execution flow snapshot whose purpose is to show how the individual components of the system resource manager interact with one another.
+Refer to Figure 6.

 1. The producer process produces a full object (dark green arrows)